 Total gamechanger.
 I finally understood that it's only natural to be me and not "more like your sweet little..." diabolical sister, who scripted our family chaos and cursed me with the scapegoat role.
 I was no match for this wily whopper weaver, I wasn't clever, just reactive, so I roared like a raging lion and cried myself to sleep a lot.
 Perfect casting.
 Only natural to be her, too.

 Paul soon turned up at our double doors, like all hardcore coffee drinkers do.
 We pumped him with free refills and he charmed us with his booming vocals, confiding his scheme to burn the Cosmic Muffin and show Boston how a real astrologer operates.
-Then he said these fateful words: "Come to my classes, girls.
+He then said these fateful words: "Come to my classes, girls.
 I'm just down the road and I bet you two love floor pillows."
 Well duh.

 So we sauntered down to 83 Sycamore to expand our minds in cozy comfort.
 Life was good.
 And I almost knew it through the haze of lingering trauma.